Living Learning Communities

-At Mount Ida, we pride ourselves on our tight-knit, diverse community and believe that our living learning communities serve both participating students and the community-at-large.
+At Mount Ida, we pride ourselves on our tight-knit, diverse community and believe that our Living Learning Communities serve both participating students and the community-at-large.
 The built-in support of group study sessions and specially selected resident assistants ensure you have excellent resources at your fingertips, along with a great community of friends in the same or related programs.

-In this spirit, we are pleased to introduce our newest living learning community, CONNECT.
-Designed to provide a supportive environment for first year students in selected majors, CONNECT will welcome its first class in Fall 2014.
+In this spirit, we are pleased to introduce our newest Living Learning Community, CONNECT.
+Designed to provide a supportive environment for first year students in selected majors, CONNECT will welcome its first class in fall 2014.

 The CONNECT Living Learning Community experience will be further strengthened by taking two classes together: CC101: First Year Seminar and PS101: Introduction to Psychology.
 As a first year program, you have a unique opportunity to shape a new and lasting community, and build a solid foundation for a successful sophomore year.

 Women in Science Experience (WISE)